MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nc-wdbgexts-pwindbg_output_routine.md

+#### - [arguments] [in]

+Specifies arguments for the format string, as in <b>printf</b>.
+The number of arguments specified should match the number of conversion characters in <i>FormatString</i>.
+Each argument is an expression that will be evaluated by the default expression evaluator (MASM or C++).
+For details, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552280">Numerical Expression Syntax</a>.

 #### - format [in]

 Specifies the format string, as in <b>printf</b>.
 In general, conversion characters work exactly as in C. For the floating-point conversion characters the 64-bit argument is interpreted as a 32-bit floating-point number unless the <b>l</b>  modifier is used.